TheDataLeek/khan-interview/README.md

 Part of the interview process at Khan Academy is to complete their interview project.
 This project (in a nutshell) deals with virus propagation through a directed network.
-I will be using the terms "graph" and "network" interchangeably, [but I'm referring to the same thing for both](https://en.wikipedia.org/wiki/Graph_theory).
+We will be using the terms "graph" and "network" interchangeably, [but I'm referring to the same thing for both](https://en.wikipedia.org/wiki/Graph_theory).

+*Note, `python3.5` is used for this analysis and it has not been tested for other versions.*

 *We will be using [`pytest`](http://pytest.org/latest/), [`numpy`](http://www.numpy.org/), [`matplotlib`](http://matplotlib.org/), and
 [`networkx`](https://networkx.github.io/) as external libraries for this analysis.
-I will be using the following common abreviations:*
+We will be using the following common abreviations:*

 ```python
 import numpy as np